SalomePlatform/adao/doc/examples.rst

 .. _section_examples:

 ================================================================================
-Examples on using the ADAO module
+Tutorials on using the ADAO module
 ================================================================================

 .. |eficas_new| image:: images/eficas_new.png